 On April 18, 2019, the Receiver served London-based ATC Brokers LTD ("ATC") with a copy of the SRO and requested that ATC freeze all accounts associated with the defendants and relief defendants.
 In cooperation with domestic law enforcement and the United Kingdom's National Crime Agency, ATC identified and froze one account in the name of Oasis Global FX, S.A., which contained \$2,005,368.28.
 During October 2021, the DOJ recovered those funds pursuant to certain international agreements.
 As noted above, the Receiver petitioned the government for remission of those and other funds.
-In December 2022 and February 2023, portions of the funds were transferred to the Receiver, who is in the process of determining whether additional money requires remission.
+In December 2022 and February 2023, portions of the funds were transferred to the Receiver.
 The funds will be distributed to victim-investors through the claims process.